Hibiscus Island: History

-The dredging which created the reclaimed land on which Hibiscus Island sits was completed in 1922 by the Army Corps of Engineers, work which completed Palm and Star Island the same year.
-Into the 1930s, as the Great Depression diminished real estate prospects in the wake of the Florida land boom of the 1920s, The twin islands of Hibiscus and Palm Island became the winter home of such notables as Al Capone and celebrities, who were impressed by the views of the skylines of Downtown Miami and Miami Beach.
+The dredging that created the reclaimed land on which Hibiscus Island sits was completed in 1922 by the Army Corps of Engineers, work that completed Palm and Star Island the same year.
+Into the 1930s, as the Great Depression diminished real estate prospects in the wake of the Florida land boom of the 1920s, The twin islands of Hibiscus and Palm Island became the winter home of many celebrities who were impressed by the views of the skylines of Downtown Miami and Miami Beach.

 In the post-World War II economic expansion and sprawl in South Florida, Palm and Hibiscus Island became the site of the Famous Latin Quarter Nightclub in the 1940s and 1950s.
 Owned by Lou Walters, father of journalist Barbara Walters, the Latin Quarter was a mid-century mecca for big-named entertainers who performed for winter crowds of tourists and celebrities arriving in Miami Beach each December.
-Entertainers like Frank Sinatra, Dean Martin, Sammy Davis, Jr., and Tony Bennett all intermingled with waves of high-kicking chorus girls to perform three shows a night at the Latin Quarter.
+Entertainers such as Frank Sinatra, Dean Martin, Sammy Davis Jr., and Tony Bennett all intermingled with waves of high-kicking chorus girls to perform three shows a night at the Latin Quarter.

-The island is now home to several mansions, with converted apartments and condominiums.
-Home to relatively high property values in the greater Miami area, it is among the first places to evacuate in advance of a hurricane.
+The island is now home of several mansions, with converted apartments and condominiums.
+Home of relatively high property values in the greater Miami area, it is among the first places to evacuate in advance of a hurricane.

 Education

-Hibiscus Island is zoned to schools in the Miami-Dade County Public Schools.
+Hibiscus Island is zoned with schools in the Miami-Dade County Public Schools.